-SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO. )
+SCHEDULE 14A INFORMATION

+PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES

+EXCHANGE ACT OF 1934 (AMENDMENT NO. )

-F11e d by the Registrant [X] File d by a Party other than the Registrant [ ] Chec k the appropriate box: [] Definitive Additional Materials [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] [] SONOCO PRODUCTS CO (Name of Registrant as Specific Its Charter) (Name of Person(s) Filing Proxy Statement, Paym ent o f Filing Fee (Check the appropriate b ox): [X] No f ee required. [] Fee computed on table below per Exchange Act R ules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which n transaction applies: (2) Aggregate number of securities to wh ich t ransaction applies: (3) Per unit price or other underlying variety pursuant to Exchange Act Rule 0-11 (filing fee is calculated and state here. set fo orth the amount on which the (4) Proposed maximum aggregate value of transa action: (5) Total fee paid: [] Fee paid previously with preliminary mate rials : [] 0-11 prev k box if any part of the fee is offse (a)(2) and identify the filing for who iously.
-Identify the previous filing he Form or Schedule and the date of i ich tĺ by re ne offsetting fee was paid gistration statement number, (1) Amount Previously Paid: (2) Form, Schedule or Registration State ment I No.: (3) Filing Party:
+File d by the Registrant [X] File d by a Party other than the Registrant [ ] Chec k the appropriate box: [ ] [X] [ ] Defi Defi iminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Material Pursuant to Rule 14a-11(c) or Rule 14a-12 SONOCO PRODUCTS COMPANY (Name of Registrant as Specified In Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent o f Filing Fee (Check the appropriate box): [X] No f ee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials: [ ] 0-11 prev k box if any part of the fee is offset as provided by Exchange Act Rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, he Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: